Crypto Futures Trading Guide

 Perpetual Contracts: Complete Guide - What You Need to Know

-If the perpetual contract price is trading higher than the spot price, long position holders pay short position holders.
-This is to incentivize selling and bring the contract price down.
-Conversely, if the contract price is below the spot price, short position holders pay long position holders, encouraging buying and pushing the contract price up.
+If the perpetual contract price is trading higher than the spot price, long position holders pay a funding fee to short position holders.
+This incentivizes selling perpetual contracts, pushing the price down.
+Conversely, if the perpetual contract price is lower than the spot price, short position holders pay a funding fee to long position holders, encouraging buying and pushing the price up.

 Risks of Trading Perpetual Contracts